mrjackyliang/homebridge-adt-pulse/README.md

 __NOTE:__ Logging alarm and sensor activity requires the `logLevel` setting to be set to `30` or greater.

 ## Resetting the Plugin
-Managing many accessories in a Homebridge environment is already a seemingly hard task, and sometimes you might want to step back and do a reset.
+Managing many accessories in a Homebridge environment is already a seemingly hard task, and sometimes you might want to step back and do a reset. _Optional._

 The default is `false`.
 Configure `resetAll` with the values below:
 * Set `resetAll` to `true` for reset mode.